eyedeekay/eyedeekay.github.io/zBlog.md

 Getting nervous, about to flash an up-to-date coreboot port to my netbook via a ch341a flasher.
 I'm about 99% sure I'm not going to hurt anything, but who knows?

+#### Tue Mar 31, 15:04:40 EST 2020

+See, I told you I was pretty bad at blogging.
+Over 2 years.
+Lots of code though.